pellepelster/pelle.io/site/content/posts/gradle-liquibase-jooq.md

 <!-- /snippet:gradle_jooq_run -->

-we can start the database creation and DSL generation process, without the need of complicated (and especially in a CI error prone) database setup.
+we can start the database creation and DSL generation process, without the need of complicated (and especially in a CI error-prone) database setup.

 ```